08BitPixels/Tic-Tac-Toe-AI/README.md

 Using config.txt (located at `%appdata%/08BitPixels/Tic Tac Toe AI/config`), you can configure;

 ### Screen Settings
-- The dimensions of the screen (Width / Height)
+- The dimensions of the screen `(width / height)`
-- If you enter a value: it will be that value
+    - If you enter a number: it will be that value
-- If you enter 'auto': will determine value from the other value specified and the board dimensions
+    - If you enter 'auto': will determine value from the other value specified and the board dimensions <br>
       _* At least one needs to be auto, and they cannot both be auto_

 ### Game Settings
 - The size of the board `(cols + rows)`